• Mkheri Church

 Mkheri Church

 Mkheri is a small single nave church with a western annex, located in the village of Lashkhveri, in the Lenjeri community.
 The church was built in the 14th century, and its interior is adorned with murals from the same period.
-These paintings are a notable example of Paleologan-era wall painting in Svaneti.
+These paintings are a notable example of the so called Paleologan-era wall painting in Svaneti.

 "O Savior, intercede for David the painter."

-"I, Mikel Iveliani, built this church, painted it, adorned it with icons and crosses, for the glorification of God and the Archangel of Mkheri, and for the salvation of my soul.
+"I, Mikel Iveldiani, built this church, painted it, adorned it with icons and crosses, for the glorification of God and the Archangel of Mkheri, and for the salvation of my soul.
 Have mercy on me, O Lord."

 Useful information